Sometimes it's hard to find a foodie treat that really FEELS like a treat for every member of the family. Let me explain ...

-And why did this prove to be the perfect treat for the whole family?
+And why did this shake prove to be the perfect treat for the whole family?

 - For #1 teenage son, the presence of peanut butter (protein), cacao powder (a whole bunch of antioxidants), banana (energy boost, prevents cramps, high in potassium, tastes good) and a drizzle of maple syrup, pretty much ticks every box.
 TICK.

-- For Hella it was not too rich, not too peanutty, not too overloaded with chocolate.
-And in the words of our three furry friends – it was just right.
+- For Hella, it was not too rich, not too 'peanut', not too overloaded with chocolate.
+And in the words of our three furry friends - it was just right.
 And she drank it all.
 TICK.

-- My lovely husband and #2 teenage son prefer soya milk to dairy, so their wish was my command.
-And I could moderate the sweetness too by being light or heavy handed with the maple syrup.
-DOUBLE TICK.
+- #2 teenage son prefers soya milk to dairy, so his wish was my command.
+And I could moderate the sweetness too by being light or heavy-handed with the maple syrup.
+TICK.

 - And for me ... well, anything blended to oblivion is good for braces, so I was in heaven - a decadent, chocolate peanut heaven.
 TICK.